apache/doris/docs/en/docs/lakehouse/multi-catalog/multi-catalog.md

 2. `hms_events_polling_interval_ms`: This specifies the interval between two readings, which is set to 10000 by default.
 (Unit: millisecond)
 3. `hms_events_batch_size_per_rpc`: This specifies the maximum number of events that are read at a time, which is set to 500 by default.

-To enable automatic update, you need to modify the hive-site.xml of HMS and then restart HMS and HiveServer2:
+To enable automatic update(Excluding Huawei MRS), you need to modify the hive-site.xml of HMS and then restart HMS and HiveServer2:

 ```
 <property>